lernlink/voucherpress/readme.txt

 The "id" parameter is the unique ID of the voucher.
 The correct ID to use is available in the screen where you edit the voucher.

+You can also how the description after the link:

+[voucher id="123" description="true"]

 The second shows a link to a voucher, but with a preview of the voucher (just the background image, no text) and the voucher name as the image alternate text:

 [voucher id="123" preview="true"]

+And you can show the description after the preview as well:

+[voucher id="123" preview="true" description="true"]

 You can also show an unordered list of all your live vouchers using this shortcode:

 [voucherlist]

+And a list of all live vouchers with their descriptions:

+[voucherlist description="true"]

 And you can also show the form for people to enter their name and email address if they wish to register for a restricted voucher: